goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 `postgres` has a specific client used for online backups using [WAL](https://www.postgresql.org/docs/13/wal-intro.html) segments.

-Set the configuration archive mode to in order to enable backup.
+Set the configuration archive mode in order to enable backup.

 ```shell
 # Archive